DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Conclusion

-Understanding these differences is also important to write a good story.
+Understanding these differences is also essential to write a good story.
 Even if you want your main character and protagonist to be the same, you still must understand the importance of internal character arcs and external struggles.

-In fact, answering these questions for your side characters can help you make more motivated decisions, have characters that appear more human and more captivating, and help you in moments of writer’s block when you must decide what a character does.
+Answering these questions for your side characters can help you make more motivated decisions, have characters that appear more human and more captivating, and help you in moments of writer’s block when you must decide what a character does.

 Does this information help?
-Do you have any other helpful ways of thinking about the main characters and protagonists?
+Do you have other helpful ways of thinking about the main characters and protagonists?
 Let us know in the comment section below, and good luck with your next writing project.
 I hope this helps!

 Cade Taylor is a filmmaker and writer based out of Los Angeles.
 Originally from Seattle, he continues to work as the Outreach Coordinator for the Bigfoot Script Challenge, where he helps connect up-and-coming writers with industry professionals.
 When he’s not working on his own projects, helping out with Bigfoot, or covering desks, Cade loves to share what he knows with other filmmakers and promote great content.